-The debate over whether eggs are good or bad for you seems to be unending, but here's a new study that scores one for the pro-egg team.
+The debate over whether eggs are good or bad for you seems to be unending, but several recent studies score for the pro-egg team.

-Researchers at the University of Eastern Finland have found that the consumption of one egg a day relates to a blood metabolite profile that is associated with a lower risk for type 2 diabetes, reports MedicalXpress.com.
+In an earlier study, researchers at the University of Eastern Finland found that the consumption of one egg a day relates to a blood metabolite profile that is associated with a lower risk for Type 2 diabetes, reports MedicalXpress.com.

 "The purpose of the current study was to explore potential compounds that could explain this association using non-targeted metabolomics, a technique that enables a broad profiling of chemicals in a sample," explained the lead author of the study, Stefania Noerman.

 The key components in eggs that gives them their diabetes-crushing power appears to be certain lipid molecules that positively correlate with the blood profile of men in the study who avoided developing the disease.
 Interestingly, by carrying out these blood profiles, researchers were also able to identify several biochemical compounds in blood that do predict a higher risk of developing Type 2 diabetes.
 So the research will be a boon to our understanding of this condition beyond just the effect that egg consumption has on it.

 Don't go on an egg splurge just yet

 There are some important caveats to keep in mind before gorging on eggs for their health benefits, however.
 For one, these studies looked strictly at egg consumption in moderation.
 Moderation, as with most things, is likely important for achieving the desired health benefits.